acb-ct/useful-batch-files/README.md

 # useful-batch-files

-Batch files for windows, which I find useful for my daily work
+Batch and PowerShell files for Windows, which I find useful for my daily work

-(by Achim Barczok 2020, achim@lostfile.de)
+(by Achim Barczok 2021, achim@lostfile.de)

 ## resize1080.cmd

 Creates an jpg with 1080 Pixel width

+## renamereports.ps1

+PowerShell script which strips time codes from file names (I use them for file exported by an analytics software)